Our Village is in the Background. Foundations of a Thousand-Year-Old Watchtower are in the Foreground.

 by walking down the path from Doctrine to Dogma to Duty to Destruction, or from Uncertainty to Certainty to Absolute Certainty.
 Each path is a precursor to Ranking, Dehumanizing, Generalizing, and Normalizing the other.

-Phil Stover is a veteran (that means old) speaker, writer, and storyteller.
+Phil Stover is a veteran (that means old) speaker, writer, academic, and storyteller.
 He has taught, entertained, and challenged folks from Nairobi to New York and beyond using a unique blend of insight, inspiration, instruction, humor, and story.
 He has spoken to groups as small as five and as large as five thousand.

-Perchance Phil may now be one of the oldest graduate student in the known world because after completing his undergraduate work in history (1971) and master’s degrees in psychology (1975) and parent education (1986), he is currently finishing up his Ph.D. in Mexican history at the University of Kent in Canterbury, England.
+Perchance Phil may now be one of the oldest doctoral students in the known world because after completing his undergraduate work in history (1971) and master’s degrees in psychology (1975) and parent education (1986), he is currently finishing up his Ph.D. in Mexican history at the University of Kent in Canterbury, England.
 His graduate work specifically in parent education gives him greater insight into the concerns and needs of parent stakeholders, whether their concerns are special education, English language learning, or current ideological conflicts.
 Phil is the author of six books (see the Books page where you can find links to his books on Amazon) and numerous articles in academic and popular publications.
 He has spoken in forty states and nine countries.
 Phil lives in northwestern Chihuahua, Mexico, and flies in and out of El Paso, Texas to meet his client’s needs.

 Phil is ready and willing to assist your organization with management issues and priorities, conflicts, or to serve as a keynote speaker to your group or district leadership.
 Click on the YouTube video on this page to hear a speech he gave as deputy superintendent to the San Diego Unified School District leadership.
 Phil is especially interested in helping districts work through the complex issues of stakeholder relations (especially with parents), critical race theory, and issues from across the complex ideological continuum (conservative to progressive) of public education.
 His approach is unique in that his priority is in helping folks deal with differences and disagreements without regard to the correctness or truth of any one position.
 In complex organizations, the conflicts are what need to be resolved, not the determination of who is right or wrong, which only sets up greater distancing mechanisms.